Follow us on Facebook

 Grading:

-Methods of evaluation of students’ performance may include term papers and exercises, quizzes, mid-term and final examination, as well as group projects.
+Methods of evaluation of students’ performance may include term papers and exercises, quizzes, midterm and final examination, as well as group projects.

 Eight levels of grades are given: